12 Jul Venture Uganda partners with The University of Manchester for gift to South Sudanese footballer

 Meanwhile, for Joseph, life as a refugee continues.

-Now aged 18, he has trained as a carpenter through an NGO-run vocational centre but it is difficult to find a job.
+Now aged 18, he has trained as a carpenter through an NGO-run vocational centre in the settlement but it is difficult to find a job.

 “It is very hard to earn a living,” says Joseph.